writethedocs/www/docs/conf/na/2016/news/announcing-presentations.md

 [visiting]: http://writethedocs.org/conf/na/2015/visiting/
 [tickets]: http://writethedocs.org/conf/na/2015/#tickets

-## Presentations

-Here is the full list of presentations for Write the Docs North America 2016:

-We also have the [full talk abstracts][speakers] available on our website.

 ## Sponsors

-Sponsorship is one of the reasons we are able to have such a wonderful conference each year.
+Sponsorship is one of the reasons we can create such a great conference each year.
 We're happy to have the following additional sponsors join us in supporting the Write the Docs community: